← Back to TP-Link Routers Modem / Router UFB Settings

 - Double-check the VLAN and DHCP settings in the router’s configuration.

-- Ensure that the Ethernet cable is securely connected to the correct ports (first port on the ONT and the WAN port on the router).
+- Ensure that the ethernet cable is securely connected to the correct ports (first port on the ONT and the WAN port on the router).

-8. Reset the Router (If Required)
+8. Reset the router (if required)

 - If you cannot access the router due to forgotten login credentials or misconfiguration, reset the router to factory settings: